-Also note that unlike in English, it’s not possible to omit the relative pronoun in Spanish.
-For example, in English you could say “The car (that) you crashed, was new.”
+Also, it’s not possible to omit the relative pronoun in Spanish.
+In English, you could say “The car (that) you crashed was new.”
 In Spanish, you cannot omit the “that,” and you have to say “El auto que chocaste era nuevo.”
-Either way, try and avoid crashing other people’s new cars if possible, and then hopefully no one will ever say that sentence to you.

 7. Possessive Pronouns

-Possessive pronouns each have four forms.
-If you guessed that there are masculine and feminine forms in both plural and singular, give yourself a gold star.
+Possessive pronouns each have four forms: the masculine and feminine forms in both plural and singular.

-They always go with the definite article “the” (el, la, los, las) and are:
+They are always used with the definite article “the” (el, la, los, las) and are:

-The possessive pronouns work much like their English counterparts.
-For example, in answer to “¿De quién es este auto?”
-(Whose car is this?), you might answer, “Es el mío” (It’s mine).
-Or “Es el nuestro” (It’s ours).
-Or even “Era el tuyo” (It was yours), if said car is now unrecognizable.
+The possessive pronouns work much like their English counterparts, so in answer to “¿De quién es este auto?”
+(Whose car is this?), you might say “Es el mío” (It’s mine) or “Es el nuestro” (It’s ours).

 The form of the possessive pronoun must match the noun it’s replacing.
 So in the above example, the noun we are talking about is el auto, which is why the possessive pronoun is singular and masculine.

-Be careful not to mix up possessive pronouns with possessive adjectives (mi(s), tu(s), su(s), nuestro(s)/nuestra(s), vuestro(s)/vuestra(s)).
-These mean the same as the possessive pronouns in English: my, your, his/her/its/ours/yours/theirs, but are slightly different in Spanish.
+Be careful not to mix up possessive pronouns with possessive adjectives, which mean the same as the possessive pronouns in English: my, your, his/her/its/ours/yours/theirs, but are slightly different in Spanish.

 8. Indefinite Pronouns